venkateshk111/terraform-beginners-guide/09-Terraform-Variables/09-02-Terraform-Variables-tfvars-var-file/README.md

     ```

-- In the above example, We've defined five variables:
+- In the above example, We've defined six variables:
     1. `aws_region`: default AWS Region to be used
     2. `owner`: Name of the Engineer who is creating Resources
     3. `ec2_ami`: AWS EC2 AMI